jonathanfrosty/basic-react-frontend/README.md

 # basic-react-frontend

-A basic frontend using React with Redux, purely for the sake of learning these libraries.
+A basic frontend using React with Redux and Sass, purely for the sake of learning these libraries.